College of Liberal Arts & Social Sciences > About > Initiatives > HumanitiesX Collaborative > Fellowship Cohorts > HX 2023-2024

 Annual Theme

-Each year, the HumanitiesX Advisory Council selects a topical theme that is both timely and lends itself to humanities inquiry.
+Across the first four years of the collaborative, the HumanitiesX Advisory Council selected a topical theme that is both timely and lends itself to humanities inquiry.
 In 2023, in anticipation of an important year for American electoral politics and amidst ongoing, worldwide clashes over the nature and limit of rights, the Council selected Democracy & Rights as the theme for the 2023-24 academic year.

 Fellows

-The 2023-24 cohort of HumanitiesX fellows includes three teams, each comprised of two faculty members from DePaul's College of Liberal Arts and Social Sciences, a community partner from a Chicago-area nonprofit organization, and two Student Fellows, who will be selected through a competitive application process and join the cohort in November 2023.
+The 2023-24 cohort of HumanitiesX fellows included three teams, each comprised of two faculty members from DePaul's College of Liberal Arts and Social Sciences, a community partner from a Chicago-area nonprofit organization, and two Student Fellows, who were selected through a competitive application process and joined the cohort in December 2023.

-Each team will collaboratively develop a HumanitiesX course on the theme of democracy and rights, offered to DePaul students in Spring Quarter 2024.
+Each team collaboratively developed a HumanitiesX course on the theme of democracy and rights, offered to DePaul students in Spring Quarter 2024.

 Team Alliance Française de Chicago